Didisimmons/MMA-Haircare/TEST.md

 3. View all of the products available on the site and be able to view each product individually to learn more about it.

-When a user clicks the "shop products" button on the home page, they are taken to the all products page, which displays all of the products in the MM database.
+When a user clicks the "shop products" button on the home page, they are taken to the all products page, which displays all of the products in the MMÀ database.
 On the navbar, there are three main categories: haircare, extensions, and accessories.
 When any of the categories is selected, subcategories within that category are displayed, directing the user to the various products available.

 ![navbar with selected category](readme-files/readme/testing/test5.png "navbar with selected category")